-When it comes to exploring Wroclaw, you only need a couple of days and everything can be seen on foot although the city's efficient tram system can come in handy after a long day of sight seeing!
+When it comes to exploring Wroclaw, you only need a couple of days and everything can be seen on foot, although the city's efficient tram system can come in handy after a long day of sight seeing!

 Where to stay?

-When it comes to accommodation then I would recommend staying in Wroclaw's old town.
+For accommodation, I would recommend staying in Wroclaw's old town.
 Here, you will be in the prettiest and most central part of the city, allowing you easy access to everything on offer.
 I would recommend staying in The Art Hotel, set in a historic tenement dating back to the 14th century it stills contains many of the original details.
 Each room is uniquely furnished and styled elegantly and is, of course, finished off with artwork created by Polish artists.